ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/animals/consumption.md

 :::{figure} ../../../_static/images/plant_model_biomass_flows.svg
 :name: plant_biomass_flows
-:alt: An image showing how plant biomass flows both to animals and to litter/soil
+:alt: An image showing how plant biomass flows both to animals and to litter/soil.
 :scale: 100 %
-:align: center
+:align: left

 A visualisation of the biomass pools produced by the plants models and their possible destinations.
 Links indicated by dashed lines represent links that are planned but not